-If your problem is related to downloading data from your freefall logger, read the documentation for your logger first (Neptune/N3(Audio), ProTrack, AltiTrack, FlySight) and refer to the online troubleshooting tips of the manufacturer (Neptune/N3(Audio), ProTrack, AltiTrack, FlySight).
-Make sure communications is set up properly as described by the manufacturer (Neptune/N3(Audio), ProTrack, AltiTrack, FlySight) bearing in mind that not every device is compatible with every computer (details available here).
+If your problem is related to downloading data from your freefall logger, read the documentation for your logger first (Neptune/N3(A)/Atlas, ProTrack, AltiTrack, FlySight) and refer to the online troubleshooting tips of the manufacturer (Neptune/N3(A)/Atlas, ProTrack, AltiTrack, FlySight).
+Make sure communications is set up properly as described by the manufacturer (Neptune/N3(A)/Atlas, ProTrack, AltiTrack, FlySight) bearing in mind that not every device is compatible with every computer (details available here).

 Select the virtual COM-Port provided by the adapter/driver as the 'Source' for downloading from the device in Paralog

 On some machines, assigning a COM port of 10 or greater to your USB-IR/Serial adapter prevents proper downloads.
 In this case, change the COM port assigned to your adapter to a port below 10.

 On Linux you need to manually enter the port used (usually /dev/ttyS0 for serial connections, /dev/ttyUSB0 for USB connections).
 Make sure you have the proper rights to access hte port, usually you nee to be memebr of the 'dialout' group.